The modern workplace is forcing companies to change the traditional workplace into more of a digital workplace.

 If you and all your colleagues are working online, perhaps even from different places/locations, then this is your digital workspace.
 The digital workspace does not require to have staff together at the workplace.
 They can be anywhere.

-The digital workplace is defined as “the concept that businesses should use digital transformation (DX) to align technology, employees and business processes to improve operational efficiency and meet organizational goals. “
+The digital workplace is defined as “the concept that businesses should use digital transformation to align technology, employees and business processes to improve operational efficiency and meet organisational goals.“

 For us, the digital workspace has a great impact on an organisation’s work culture by improving the way employees collaborate, communicate and share knowledge.
 The digital workspace therefore does more than help people with communication, knowledge, and collaboration - it promotes inclusivity.
 We created specific features to enable inclusivity and made accessibility one of the key pillars of the Atlas vision.

-In summary, there are some slight differences between digital workspace and digital workplace.
+In summary, there are some very slight differences between digital workspace and digital workplace.
 Generally, both terms are used in the same context and may depend on one’s personal preference.
-At ClearPeople, we prefer to use the term digital workspace.
+At ClearPeople, we prefer to use the term digital workspace, instead of digital workplace.

 ClearPeople are the developers of Atlas - an award-winning digital workspace solution for Microsoft 365.
 Knowledge, communication, collaboration, and connectivity are beautifully brought together to engage and empower your team, wherever they may be.

 A brief description which highlights the value of the offer and how it addresses the visitor's needs, interests or problems.
 Bullet points are a great way to show what they will be getting from the offer whilst italics and bold text can emphasize key points.